frankyn/app-gradle-plugin/USER_GUIDE.md

 apply plugin: "com.google.cloud.tools.appengine"
 ```

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to
 function.
 Download and install it before running any tasks.

 ---

 ## App Engine Standard
-The plugin will include App Engine standard features if you include an `appengine-web.xml`
+The plugin will target the App Engine standard environment if you include an `appengine-web.xml`
-in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible][#app-engine-flexible] application.
+in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible](#app-engine-flexible) application.

 ### Tasks
 For App Engine standard, the plugin exposes the following tasks :